 A: Of course.
-You can mix and bake a loaf of bread without understanding any of the higher maths that could be used to describe some of the dynamics involved.
+Anyone can mix and bake a loaf of bread without understanding any of the higher maths that could be used to describe some of the dynamics involved.

 You get the idea.
 It’s simply silly to assert that anyone needs to understand any math to understand principles of motion, dynamics, fluid flow, thermodynamics or cause and effect.